cmolinan/Hello-rails-back-end/README.md

 - Ruby
 - Rails
 - Postgresql
-- Node

 #### Github
-- Enter this url: [https://github.com/cmolinan/Rails-with-webpack-test](https://github.com/cmolinan/Rails-with-webpack-test) in your web browser.
+- Enter this url: [https://github.com/cmolinan/Hello-rails-back-end](https://github.com/cmolinan/Hello-rails-back-end) in your web browser.
 - Once opened navigate to the top left level of the project a green code download button will be visible on the righthand side.
 - Select the download Zip option from drop-down menu.
 - Once the download is complete you will be able to access my project locally.